Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

             STELLA_brief_ver2_Test3_all_white_calibration_Grass3PM.ipynb
             STELLA_brief_ver2_Test4_white_grass_shade_shadewhite.ipynb

-with all of the required data files too.
+with all of the required data files being provided.

 Most examples notebooks have the raw STELLA readings along with readings from our phtotographic White Card that is used for calibration.
 The entire process, including calibration to the white card readings, is demonstrated in these examples.
 The following animation is from our White Card readings in Full Sun, grass readings in full sun, grass readings in shade and White Card readings in shade too.
 The White Card calibration allows us to normalize all of these readings in these different lighting conditions.

 >![image](grass_readings.gif)

+As of this date we have been using photographic 18% gray and white cards for our calibration, but we will be going to white polystyrene foam per the advice from Paul Mirel which is reporte to be a "broadband spectrally flat reflector".
+This sounds ideal and much cheaper than Spectralon.
+White PTFE (Polytetrafluoroethylene) Sheets are also an option.

-These are the python libraries are required in your python installation to run these notebooks:
+These are the python libraries that are required in your python installation to run these notebooks:

       import numpy as np
       import pandas as pd